lamini-ai/llm-operator/README.md

 # LLM Operators - Build custom planning & tool-using LLMs with [Lamini](https://lamini.ai)

 Build your own Operator!
 An Operator is an LLM that can intelligently plan, select, and invoke different functions in your application.
-Here's [food delivery operator](examples/test_food_delivery.py):
+Here's a toy example of a [food delivery app](examples/test_food_delivery.py) which handles some operations like search or place an order:

 ```
 food_operator = FoodDeliveryOperator()